clerycolm/clerycolm/README.md

 ## Hello, I'm Colm 👋

-I'm passionate about using data, mathematics and computer science to answer interesting questions, solve problems and drive decision making.
+I'm passionate about using data science, mathematics and computer science to answer interesting questions, solve problems and drive decision making.

 ## Projects